 Also, the Farpoint has a more substantial backpanel than the Osprey Porter 46, so we didn't have to pay as much attention to what we packed against our backs to ensure awkwardly shaped, hard objects didn't end up protruding into our backs.

-The Farpoint 55 was one of the more rugged and durable packs in this review.
+The Farpoint 55 was above average for durability among packs in this review.
 It was not made of the toughest fabrics, but they were more than adequate for travel and backpacking use, while remaining lightweight and supple for extended carrying times and odd shaped loads (like what you might take for a few days of backpacking).
 Of the two backpacks most appropriate for backpacking in this review, the Farpoint and the Kelty Redwing 44, the Farpoint is the more durable option.

 The workmanship of the bag was definitely up to Osprey standards: great zippers, strong sewn seams, durable buckles and straps.
 No issues to report!